xiix0/scam/README.md

-You will wish you hadn't.
+Your lover will never wish to leave you.